-Miss Albrecht
+Mrs. Fornary

-1. Elementary German (5)f.
+- 1. Elementary German (5)f.
 First year's work covers the essentials of German Grammar taught inductively, reading, conversation and composition based on lessons read.
-Text: Introduction to German, Steinhauer and Sundermeyer.

-2. Intermediate German (5)w.
+5 class hours, 2 laboratory.
+Text: To be announced. - 2.
+Intermediate German (5)w.
 Continuation of Course 1.
-Text: Same as for Course 1, and a supplementary reader.

-3. Advanced German (3)f.
+Text: Same as for Course 1, and a supplementary reader. - 3.
+Advanced German (3)f.
 Grammatical review; Pope's Writing and Speaking German.
 Texts for reading in class selected from modern German writers.
 Written reports on outside readings.
-German only is used in the classroom.

-4. Advanced German (3)w.
+German only is used in the classroom. - 4.
+Advanced German (3)w.
 Continuation of Course 3.